ghellings/k8s-prom-exporter-mgr/README.md

 k8s-prom-exporter-mgr
 =====================

 This tool is for automatically managing prometheus exporters in kubernetes based on scraping data from APIs.
 As an example, it will create exporters in kubernetes for a dynamic number of nodes in AWS based on Tags.
+Currently the service only works with Ec2, but may support other services in the future.
+Also, the service currently only supports in cluster kubernetes authentication, so the service needs to be run from within a kubernetes cluster.

 Usage
 =====